slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Clean players on shady markets usually don't do well on the long term.

-> *'Bad liars should speak as little as possible.'*
+- Bad liars should speak as little as possible.
+- if somebody asks for the evidence, normally he is lieing

 the good reason (the reason they tell you) and the real reason.

-- One common thing I learned at three in the morning: everyone lied to survive.
-Truth is a luxury we day-people take for granted. - james altucher

-if somebody asks for the evidence, normally he is lieing -->
+-->